-- Computing architectures and low-power processors for a wide range of applications including open source neuromorphic computing powering artificial intelligence applications, edge computing, digitisation of industry, big data and cloud computing, smart energy and connected and automated driving; - Computing hardware designs delivering strong guarantees of trusted execution, with built-in privacy and security protection measures for input/output data, quantum computing as well as processing instructions and adequate human machine interfaces; - Photonics technologies enabling applications with breakthrough advances in functionality, integration and performance;

-- System and control engineering technologies to support flexible, evolvable and fully autonomous systems for trustworthy applications interacting with the physical world and humans, including in industrial and safety critical domains; - Software technologies enhancing software quality, cybersecurity and reliability with improved service life, increasing development productivity, and introducing built-in artificial intelligence and resilience in software and their architecture; - Emerging technologies expanding digital technologies and bridging the gap from proofs of concept in research to industrial feasibility for relevant markets.
+- Computing architectures and accelerators low-power processors for a wide range of applications including-open source neuromorphic computing powering artificial intelligence applications, edge computing, digitisation of industry, big data and cloud computing, smart energy and connected and automated driving-mobility: - Computing hardware designs delivering strong guarantees of trusted execution, with built-in privacy and security protection measures for input/output data, quantum computing as well as processing instructions and adequate human machine interfaces; - Photonics technologies enabling applications with breakthrough advances in functionality, integration and performance; - System and control engineering technologies to support flexible, evolvable and fully autonomous systems for trustworthy applications interacting with the physical world and humans, including in industrial and safety critical domains; - Software technologies enhancing software quality, cybersecurity and reliability with improved service life, increasing development productivity, and introducing built-in artificial intelligence and resilience in software and their architecture; - Emerging technologies expanding digital technologies.

-4.2.32.a Emerging enabling technologies
+4.2.3 Emerging enabling technologies

-Key Enabling Technologies have demonstrated their potential to stimulate innovation in and across many sectors6.
+Key Enabling Technologies have demonstrated their potential to stimulate innovation in and across many sectors .
 To facilitate the development of new enabling technologies and feed the innovation pipeline, transformative research themes must be identified and supported from an early exploratory stage to demonstrations in pilot applications.
 Furthermore, emerging, often interdisciplinary, communities need to be assisted to reach the critical mass enabling them to systematically develop and mature promising technologies.
-The goal is to bring ermerging enabling technologies to levels of maturity that allow inclusion into industrial research and innovation roadmaps.
+The goal is to bring ermerging emerging enabling technologies to levels of maturity that allow inclusion into industrial research and innovation roadmaps.